 Size matters.
 Although both manufacturers report that their thumb sucking guard is designed for baby thumb sucking all the way up to seven years old, they both work extremely well for kids between 3 and 5 for a couple of reasons.
 In both cases, thumb and wrist sizes of little kids below three years old, generally, are just too small for the product to stay on.
 Kids squirm, skin stretches, and with their slobber is a lubricant the thumb will find its way out of the guard and into the mouth.
 You could tighten the wrist strap, but in some cases moms have reported that over tightening causes abrasion.
 For mild mannered babies though, this may be a problem.
 On the other hand, kids over five years don’t like that the thumb guard gets in the way of their play time, and kids older than five are smart enough to remove the thumb guard.
 Moreover, comfort is a very important factor to kids when trying to get them to comply, especially those kids five years old and up.
 Although these guards can be effective at stopping thumb sucking, they are not comfortable, and they get in the way of basic activities such as using silverware or drinking a cup of milk.

 The company Dr. Thumb held a clinical trial at Yonsei University in 2001, which included 25 children.
 Of the subjects, (7) were one-two years old, (10) were two-three years old, and (8) were older than three.
-At that time (it is assumed) there was only one size, and it was designed for baby sucking thumb problems.
+At that time (it is assumed) there was only one small size, and it was designed for baby sucking thumb problems.